ede73/safe/README.md

 - Automatic timed lock
 - Can import OISafe backup
 - I currently have Have I Been Pawned breach check for the passwords, but not sure if I'll put it on release version
+- Plugin modules
+- Trashcan for deleted passwords, and automatic emptying set to user preferred date
+- Passwords can have extensions (tags/shared meta information), like phone number, which authenticator used etc.
+- When creating new (updated) password, can copy&paste old & new separately
+- Google Password Manager import - continuous import, with drag and drop (from GPM to Safe) and heuristic autoimport
+- Firebase integrated for run time analysis

+Code, showcasing asynchronous database access, every lengthy operation runs in a coroutine, using TPM (ie. might not work on cheapo-phones)

 Written in Kotlin, utilizing JetPack/Compose.